The Counseling Office Staff:

 NEW FAFSA Information for the Class of 2017 and beyond!

-SUBMIT THE FAFSA EARLIER: The Free Application for Federal Student Aid will open October 1, and will remain editable through June 30, for all students entering college after July 1, 2017.
+SUBMIT THE FAFSA EARLIER: The Free Application for Federal Student Aid now opens October 1, and will remain editable through June 30, for all students entering college after July 1, 2017.

 SRHS welcomes representatives from colleges, universities, military academies, tech and trade schools from all over the country.
 Junior and Senior students are invited to attend these information sessions to learn about each school’s programs, requirements for admission, and amenities.
 Visits are advertised via email, the morning announcements, and posted on FamilyConnection.